How Xi defends people-to-people exchanges in China and Latin America - ExBulletin

 “I remember spending New Year's Day 1996 on the road… There is a certain coincidence between me and the city,” Xi recalled during his participation in the BRICS summit in Fortaleza in 2014.

 This aerial photo taken on August 8, 2023 shows fishing boats and buildings in Fortaleza, Brazil.
-(Xinhua Photo)
+(Xinhua/Wang Tiancong)

 China has established around 180 sister city partnerships with 17 countries in Latin America and the Caribbean, illustrating their still thriving cultural and people-to-people exchanges.
 In May last year, Fortaleza established a brotherly relationship with Xiamen, a coastal city in Fujian where Xi served as deputy mayor.
 The sister cities are known as the “BRICS twin cities” because both have hosted BRICS summits.